 We've been selling these Patent-Free cartridges for a number of years and while some Epson printers can be fussy when trying to recognise mixed types, please do get in touch if you're not sure about anything!

-Again, another common query is where the toner cartridge we have sent looks smaller than the one installed in your printer.
+Again, another common query is where the toner cartridge we have sent looks either smaller or larger than the one installed in your printer.

-If there is a significant difference in size, 9 times out of 10 this is because your toner will be installed inside a Drum Unit.
+If the new toner is smaller in size, 9 times out of 10 this is because your current toner will be installed inside a Drum Unit.

 If you remove your toner from its Drum Unit you should see that the actual toner is a comparable size to the replacement we have sent.

-Of course if this is not the case, we're always happy to double check everything is correct!
+Of course if this is not the case, we're always happy to double check everything is as it should be!